ibm-cloud-docs/containers/cs_tutorial_vpc.md

     <tbody>
     <tr>
     <td><code>expose</code></td>
-    <td>Expose a resource as a Kubernetes service so that users can access the resource by using the VPC load balancer host name.</td>
+    <td>Expose a resource as a Kubernetes service so that users can access the resource by using the VPC load balancer hostname.</td>
     </tr>
     <tr>
     <td><code>deployment/<em>&lt;hello-world-deployment&gt;</em></code></td>